homerours/jumper.nvim/README.md

 # jumper.nvim

 This is a Neovim plugin for using [jumper](https://github.com/homerours/jumper).
-It allows
+It allows to
-- to keep track of the opened files and visited folders, updating Jumper's database.
+- keep track of the opened files and visited folders, updating Jumper's database.
-- to jump with `:Zf <query>` / `:Z <query>` to files and folders matching `<query>`.
+- jump with `:Zf <query>` / `:Z <query>` to files and folders matching `<query>`.
-- to fuzzy-find Jumper's files and directories using either [Telescope](https://github.com/nvim-telescope/telescope.nvim) or [fzf-lua](https://github.com/ibhagwan/fzf-lua) as backend.
+- fuzzy-find Jumper's files and directories using either [Telescope](https://github.com/nvim-telescope/telescope.nvim) or [fzf-lua](https://github.com/ibhagwan/fzf-lua) as backend.

 ## Installation